miguel-a-tamayo/Arduino-Timer/README.md

-# arduinoTimer
+# PersonalProjects
-This is the implementation of a timer using an Arduino Nano
+This is a repository dedicated to all my personal projects